 If my flash has a TTL/TTL BL menu choice, I choose TTL mode indoors.
 That menu is fairly rare though, so if no such menu choice, the TTL menu means TTL BL in the Nikon system.
 So then (indoors), I can choose camera Spot Metering to force the TTL BL system to be TTL.
 Indoors, this TTL shift is more or less the equivalent of near +1 EV flash compensation — do either one, but sometimes we might need both TTL and +1 for bounce, or maybe more.
 This is easy, you can see the image on your rear LCD screen, so just do what you see you have to do.
 Learn what you have to do.

-Note that selecting Spot metering is NOT doing Spot metering here.
+Note that selecting Spot metering is NOT doing Spot metering of the flash.
 The details are below and elsewhere here, but it is like this: The flash system does NOT use Spot Metering.
 The flash system uses its own central area to meter.
 Ambient does use Spot Metering, but with low ISO indoors, the ambient is low and insignificant and is well underexposed, so it has no effect (it's why we are using flash).
 Even if the weak ambient could have some effect, we are using camera Manual mode, so metering cannot change the camera settings anyway (assuming Auto ISO is OFF, since ISO can still change the exposure of those settings).
 The point is, at low ISO indoors, all Spot Metering can do is to switch the flash metering from TTL BL to be TTL mode (usually an increased better exposure indoors).